rickardlindberg/rickardlindberg.me/writing/agdpp-introduction/index.markdown

 * Game loop and how to test it
 * Can you really use TDD for games?
 * Learn to capture events from Logitech controller
+* How to come up with an idea for a game?
 * Performance: background erase vs redraw?
 * Resolution: what to choose?
 * How to incrementally develop a game idea?

+This list is just the beginning of my journey.
+I hope will enjoy following along.

+See you in the next episode.